josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

+Even if it's rooted in an ostensibly positive desire to elevate one group, it does much more to slight the other.

-It's an insult, honestly.
-I'm sorry, but it is.
-And one reason some people are so comfortable with this unjust comparison is: they've already been disparaging and minimizing the value of web development for years.
+One reason some people are so comfortable with this unjust comparison is: they've already been disparaging and minimizing the value of web development for years.

 If you honestly think everything I do—everything _any_ career web developer can do—can be fully replicated and replaced by anyone with access to an LLM, then I am both offended, and convinced you have absolutely no idea what actually goes into my job.